uva-linklab/CMSIS_NN_nrf52840/README.md

-# Number Recognition for Sign Language using CIMSIS NN library
+# Number Recognition for Sign Language using CIMSIS NN

 The purpose of this repository is to provide a full example for NN deployment on an edge device using the CMSIS NN library provided by ARM using the GCC toolchain.
 Our main project attempts to deploy a CNN for Sign Language Recognition for Digits on an NRF52840.